As the owner-manager of a small or medium enterprise, your own financial affairs are likely to be closely entwined with the way you run your business.

 - The choice will depend on your individual earnings and corporation tax position - ask your accountant for advice.

-- The tax-free dividend allowance is £2,000 (since 2018/19).
+- The tax-free dividend allowance is £1,000 (from April 2023).
 Dividends in excess of this amount are liable to tax.
 The rate payable will depend on your taxable band.

 - Dividends do not qualify as relevant earnings for pension purposes (see Investments).